Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 **This article picks up where his leaves off**: once you have optimized outbox table queries, how do you publish those messages to RabbitMQ efficiently and reliably?

-## Potential Publishing Incidents: What Goes Wrong under LOAD
+## Potential Publishing Incidents: What Goes Wrong Under Load

 ### 1. Channel Exhaustion (OutOfMemoryError)